Testing controlled impedance boards – test coupons or built-in test traces?

 A question we're often asked: Should you test controlled impedance boards on the board traces themselves or on a separate coupon?

-Some PCB fabricators insist their customers want to "test their boards on the actual controlled impedance traces" and while the current copy of IPC2141 states that this is acceptable it's usually easier to verify a board by probing traces on a test coupon than on the densely packed PCB itself.
+Some PCB fabricators insist their customers want to "test their boards on the actual controlled impedance traces" and while the current copy of IPC2141 states that this is acceptable it's usually easier to verify a board by probing traces on itself.
 In many cases the on-board traces are simply inaccessible, lacking proper test pads, etc.

 The accuracy of impedance testing directly on the board, however, may be compromised, by, for example, separation within plane layers or splits in planes (leading to crosstalk and increased inductance as a result of long return current loops).
 In addition, traces on the board may well be shorter than the IPC recommended test length (150mm / 6 inches) and branch to several circuit components and to other layers through vias.